cgeo/cgeo.github.io/send2cgeo.md

 ### Script installation:

-- In Mozilla Firefox install the [Greasemonkey add-on](http://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
-In Google Chrome install the [Tampermonkey add-on](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) instead.
+- Install the Tampermonkey Add-On ([Installation link for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) , [Installation link for Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)).
-- Make sure GreaseMonkey or Tampermonkey is now activated in your browser after installation.
+- Make sure Tampermonkey is now activated in your browser after installation.
 There is a new icon in your browser toolbar.
 - To start the installation, click on the script link below that fits your needs.
 You can install multiple scripts.
   - [geocaching.com send2cgeo script](https://github.com/cgeo/send2cgeo/raw/release/send2cgeo.user.js)
   - [opencaching.de send2cgeo script](https://github.com/cgeo/send2cgeo/raw/release/send2cgeoOc.user.js)
   - [opencaching.pl send2cgeo script](https://github.com/cgeo/send2cgeo/raw/release/send2cgeoOcPl.user.js)
-- Greasemonkey/Tampermonkey will be triggered automatically, confirm the installation when prompted.
+- Tampermonkey will be triggered automatically, confirm the installation when prompted.
-- When a new version of the script is released, your browser will automatically update it.
+- When a new version of the script is released, your browser will either automatically update it or prompt you to allow the update.
 - Continue with the registration as described below.

 ## Registering browser and device